 So UK, what are we waiting for?

-The UK, and in particular London is one of the most densely populated and congested cities in the world.
-The design of the streets is governed by medieval buildings and ancient routes, meaning the streets are extraordinarily narrow for a 21st-century volume of traffic.
-Light vehicles and public transit are the only way our future cities will be able to cope with the growing population, and more importantly air-quality targets.
+The UK, and in particular London is one of the most densely populated cities in the world, where the streets are designed for the car and pedestrian binary.
+Light vehicles and public transit are the only way our future cities will be able to cope with the growing population, and more importantly air-quality targets, but without more space for lighter vehicles like bikes and scooters, it's difficult to promote a change.

 In terms of e-scooters (and bikes for that matter), there is little space to ride.
 And in particular, in London, it is the job of the Department for Transport to make sure any new mode is deemed safe.
-The problem is the lack of space for segregated slow lanes, the pavements are often at full capacity in the city centre, as are the roads.
+Apart from the limited space for safe scooting, there are many low-quality, or 'toy-grade' e-scooters on the market.
+It is imperative that manufacturing safety standards are published and adhered to as soon as possible.
+It is my view that safety standards should align with bikes and e-bikes, as all Swifty Scooters do.

 So where can I ride my e-scooter safely?